godotengine/godot-docs/contributing/doc_and_l10n_guidelines.rst

 You are welcome to correct mistakes or styles to respect these guidelines.
-However, in case of important changes, please do not start a discussion on this page : use the forum, create a new topic with a link to the incriminated page and start discussing there about your remarks.
+However, in case of important changes, please do not start a discussion on this page: use the forum, create a new topic with a link to the incriminated page and start discussing there about your remarks.

 Licence